Lexington Middle School serves 1,044 students in grades 6-8.

-The teacher population of 58 teachers has stayed relatively flat over five school years.
+The teacher population of 52 teachers has declined by 10% over five school years.

 Total Classroom Teachers